00d/dnd3.5e-srd/002-md/EpicFeats.md

 **Special:** This feat may be taken multiple times.
 Each time, select a different spell to become permanent.

-PLANAR TURNING \[EPIC\]
+### Planar Turning [Epic]

 **Prerequisites:** Wis 25, Cha 25, ability to turn or rebuke undead.

 **Benefit:** The character can turn or rebuke outsiders as if they were undead.
 An outsider has effective turn resistance equal to half its spell resistance (round down).
 If the character can turn undead, he or she turns (or destroys) all evil outsiders and rebukes (or commands) all nonevil outsiders.
 If the character can rebuke undead, he or she rebukes (or commands) all evil outsiders and turns (or destroys) all nonevil outsiders.

-PLANT WILD SHAPE \[WILD\]\[EPIC\]
+### Plant Wild Shape [Wild][Epic]

 **Prerequisites:** Knowledge (nature) 24 ranks, *wild shape *4/day.

 **Benefit:** The character can use his or her normal *wild shape *ability to take the form of a plant.
 The size limitation is the same as the character's limitation on animal size.

-POLYGLOT \[EPIC\]
+### Polyglot [Epic]

 **Prerequisites:** Int 25, Speak Language (five languages).

 **Benefit:** The character can speak all languages.
 If the character is literate, he or she can also read and write all languages (not including magical script).

-POSITIVE ENERGY AURA \[EPIC\]
+### Positive Energy Aura [Epic]

 **Prerequisites:** Cha 25, ability to turn undead, ability to cast *dispel evil. *

 **Benefit:** Every undead creature that comes within 15 feet of the character is automatically affected as if the character had turned it.
 This doesn't cost a turning attempt, and the character doesn't have to roll turning damage (it automatically affects all undead in a 15-foot burst), but it only turns undead with Hit Dice equal to or less than the character's effective cleric level minus 10 (and automatically destroys undead with Hit Dice equal to or less than the character's effective cleric level minus 20).
 Just as with normal turning, the character can't affect undead that have total cover relative to him or her.

-POWER KNOWLEDGE \[EPIC, PSIONIC\]
+### Power Knowledge [Epic, Psionic]

-You add two additional powers to your list of powers known.
+You Add Two Additional Powers To Your List Of Powers Known.

-**Prerequisites: **Character level 21st, ability to manifest powers of the normal maximum power level in at least one psionic class.
+**Prerequisites:** Character level 21st, ability to manifest powers of the normal maximum power level in at least one psionic class.

 **Benefit:** You learn two new powers of any level up to the highest level of power you can manifest.
 The powers you select must be on your class list or the list for your discipline.

 **Special:** You can gain this feat multiple times.
 Each time, you learn two new powers at any level up to the highest level of power you can manifest.

-PSICRYSTAL POWER \[EPIC, PSIONIC\]
+### Psicrystal Power [Epic, Psionic]

-Your psicrystal can manifest a power.
+Your Psicrystal Can Manifest A Power.

 **Prerequisites:** Character level 21st, Intelligence 25 or Charisma 25 (depending on which is your key ability score for manifesting).

 **Benefit:** Choose one power you know of 8th level or lower.
 Your psicrystal can now manifest this power once per day at your manifester level (the psicrystal gains sufficient power points to manifest the power once).
 You cannot bestow a power upon your psicrystal if the power normally has any experience point cost.

-**Special: **You can gain this feat multiple times.
+**Special:** You can gain this feat multiple times.
 Each time you take the feat, you can give your psicrystal knowledge of a new power (and it gains sufficient power points to manifest that power once).

-All power points gained by a psicrystal from multiple applications of this feat go into its reserve and can be used to manifest the powers it knows as you desire.
+All Power Points Gained By A Psicrystal From Multiple Applications Of This Feat Go Into Its Reserve And Can Be Used To Manifest The Powers It Knows As You Desire.

-RANGED INSPIRATION \[EPIC\]
+### Ranged Inspiration [Epic]

 **Prerequisite:** Bardic music class feature, Perform 25 ranks